EthanCai/programming-learning-notes/projects-part-3.md

 - [XtraDB](https://en.wikipedia.org/wiki/XtraDB): Percona XtraDB is a storage engine for the MariaDB and Percona Server databases, and is intended as a drop-in replacement to InnoDB, which is one of the default engines available on the MySQL database.
 - [Berkerly DB](http://www.oracle.com/technetwork/database/database-technologies/berkeleydb/overview/index.html): 介绍见[这里](https://en.wikipedia.org/wiki/Berkeley_DB)
 - [Tokyo Cabinet](http://fallabs.com/tokyocabinet/): Tokyo Cabinet is a library of routines for managing a database.
 The database is a simple data file containing records, each is a pair of a key and a value.
 Every key and value is serial bytes with variable length.
 Both binary data and character string can be used as a key and a value.
 There is neither concept of data tables nor data types.
 Records are organized in hash table, B+ tree, or fixed-length array.
-- [Kyoto Cabinet](http://fallabs.com/kyotocabinet/): Kyoto Cabinet is a library of routines for managing a database.
-The database is a simple data file containing records, each is a pair of a key and a value.
-Every key and value is serial bytes with variable length.
-Both binary data and character string can be used as a key and a value.
-Each key must be unique within a database.
-There is neither concept of data tables nor data types.
-Records are organized in hash table or B+ tree.
-- [LevelDB](https://github.com/google/leveldb): LevelDB is a fast key-value storage library written at Google that provides an ordered mapping from string keys to string values.
-- [tidb](https://github.com/pingcap/tidb): TiDB is a distributed SQL database compatible with MySQL protocol.

 ## Cache